SubuMangu/OS/OS Midsem Notes.md

 - Not concerned about responsiveness

 3. **Multitasking / Timesharing system**
-- Multitasking Operating System is simply a multiprogramming Operating System with having facility of a Round-Robin Scheduling Algorithm.
-It can run multiple programs simultaneously.
+- In Multitasking Operating System is the cpu executes multiple jobs/tasks by switching among them.
-- Focuses on responsiveness along with reducing idleness
+- It switches so frequently that the users can interact with each program while it is running.Hence improves reponsiveness along reducing cpu idleness.
-- It can be single user multiple task or multiple user multiple task
+- It generally uses round robin algorithm to switch between tasks.

 <img src="Images/Screenshot 2024-09-30 115613.png" width="" height="">